learn-co-curriculum/phase-1-fetch-lab/README.md

 `then()`.
 Thus in the second `then()` we receive a JSON strong that, when we pass it to `console.log()` prints a JavaScript object to our console.

-Our response from the API contains all ten books currently existing in the Game of Thrones series, in a JSON format.
+The response from the API contains all ten books currently existing in the Game of Thrones series, in a JSON format.

 ![Fetch Response from Game of Thrones API](https://curriculum-content.s3.amazonaws.com/web-development/js/ajax/fetch_lab_promises_response.png)